serverless/components/README.md

 ```

-There are a few handy methods which you can use to load child Components, save state, and print things to the CLI...
+There are a some handy things you can do inside your Component, to give it richer functionality...

 ```javascript